Teaching Respect When Responding to a Disrespectful Child

 A bit embarrassed, she said, “What do you say?”

-Her son rolled his eyes as he sighed and replied, “P-u-l-eeze.”
+Her son rolled his eyes as he sighed, “P-u-l-eeze.”

-When Alicia said she’d get it in a few minutes, he demanded, “But I’m thirsty NOW!”
-When Alicia told him he could get the drink himself, he huffed, “Then why didn’t you just say that in the first place!”
+When Alicia said she’d get it as soon as she finished her conversation, he demanded, “But I’m thirsty NOW!”
+When Alicia suggested he get the drink himself, he huffed, “Then why didn’t you just say that in the first place!”
 Then he stormed off.

-Alicia’s face was red as she turned back to the group and saw some of the other parents laughing under their breath and others looking shocked.
-Each parent had a comment for her:
+Alicia’s face was red as she turned back to the group and saw the other moms’ reactions.
+Each had a comment for her:

-• “Trust me, it just gets worse as they get older.
-I have teens, I know.”
+“Trust me, it just gets worse as they get older.”

-Back talk and defiant children are problems many parents deal with — especially in this day and age when it seems children (and society in general) are ruder than any of us would ever considered being.
+Back talk and defiant children are problems many parents deal with – especially today when it seems our society can be rather rude in general.
+And as you know, respect goes beyond simply using good manners.

-Almost as soon as a child learns to talk, parents can get “back talk.”
-It can range from outright defiance from a toddler (“No!”), or smart-aleck remarks repeated from school (“Duh, Mom!”), or disrespectful teenagers’ attitudes and words. (“That’s so stupid,” said with rolling eyes.)
+Almost as soon as a child learns to talk, parents can get back talk.
+It can range from outright defiance from a toddler (“No!”), or smart remarks repeated from school (“Duh, Mom!”), or disrespectful teenagers’ attitudes and eye rolls (“That’s so stupid.”)

 Back talk is a trigger button for most parents.
 It can even make even the most loving, calm, respectful parent throw their manners out the window.

-Even if Alicia’s neighbors’ suggestions worked in the short run, there are hidden messages or negative long-term consequences with each one:
+Even if Alicia’s friends’ suggestions worked in the short run, there are hidden messages or negative long-term consequences with each one:

 • Demanding respect usually escalates the problem and models disrespectful treatment of others.